-As of April 15, 2020, we owned nine issued U.S. patents, 12 issued foreign patents, including one European patent validated in 38 countries, three pending U.S. non-provisional patent applications, six pending U.S. provisional patent applications, three pending PCT international applications and 23 pending foreign patent applications directed to our KIT and PDGFRA program, including avapritinib and BLU-263.
-The patents that have issued or will issue covering our KIT and PDGFRA program will have a statutory expiration date between 2034 and 2040.
+As of October 15, 2020, we owned nine issued U.S. patents, 13 issued foreign patents, including one European patent validated in 38 countries, three pending U.S. non-provisional patent applications, five pending U.S. provisional patent applications, four pending PCT international applications and 23 pending foreign patent applications directed to our KIT and PDGFRA program, including avapritinib and BLU-263.
+The patents that have issued or will issue covering our KIT and PDGFRA program will have a statutory expiration date between 2034 and 2041.
 Patent term adjustments or patent term extensions could result in later expiration dates for avapritinib or BLU-263.

-As of April 15, 2020, we owned six issued U.S. patents, three pending U.S. non-provisional patent applications, two pending PCT international applications and 30 pending foreign patent applications directed to our RET program, including pralsetinib.
-The patents that have issued or will issue covering our RET program will have a statutory expiration date between 2036 and 2039.
+As of October 15, 2020, we owned seven issued U.S. patents, five pending U.S. non-provisional patent applications, three U.S. provisional patent applications, two pending PCT international applications, two issued foreign patents and 38 pending foreign patent applications directed to our RET program, including pralsetinib.
+The patents that have issued or will issue covering our RET program will have a statutory expiration date between 2036 and 2041.
 Patent term adjustments or patent term extensions could result in later expiration dates.

-As of April 15, 2020, we owned eight issued U.S. patents, three pending U.S. non-provisional patent applications, one pending PCT international application, 25 issued foreign patents and 28 pending foreign patent applications directed to our FGFR4 program, including fisogatinib.
+As of October 15, 2020, we owned eight issued U.S. patents, three pending U.S. non-provisional patent applications, two pending PCT international applications, 26 issued foreign patents and 29 pending foreign patent applications directed to our FGFR4 program, including fisogatinib.
 The patents that have issued or will issue covering our FGFR4 program will have a statutory expiration date between 2033 and 2039.
 Patent term adjustments or patent term extensions could result in later expiration dates.

 The intellectual property portfolio directed to our platform includes patent applications directed to novel gene fusions and the uses of these fusions for detecting and treating conditions implicated with these fusions.
-As of April 15, 2020, we owned six issued U.S. patents, seven pending U.S. non-provisional patent applications, six pending European Union patent applications and five issued European patents directed to this technology.
+As of October 15, 2020, we owned seven issued U.S. patents, six pending U.S. non-provisional patent applications, five pending European Union patent applications and six issued European patents directed to this technology.
 Any U.S. or ex-U.S. patent issuing from the pending applications directed to this technology, if issued, will have statutory expiration dates ranging from 2034 to 2035.